pyramation/mn-setup-scripts/readme.md

 ### 0 install denarius

-as root or sudo:
+Log back in, then switch to root (or can use sudo):

 ```
+su - root
 apt-get install build-essential libssl-dev libdb++-dev libboost-all-dev libminiupnpc-dev libqrencode-dev
 ```

-then as user:
+then type `exit` if root, to go back to regular user:

 ```
+cd ~/
 git clone https://github.com/carsenk/denarius
 cd denarius
 git checkout masternodes # CAREFUL THIS STEP MAY BE DIFFERENT WHEN IN PRODUCTION!